UO-CS-OER/CS210-text/_sources/04-More-Loops/04-01-More-Loops.md

 little more refinement.
 [Our wildfire clustering project]( https://github.com/UO-CS210/wildfire
-) instantiates "make an initial guess" as "randomly assign fires to clusters" and "improve it" as "reassign based on proximity", and "not good enough" as "assignments are still changing, so maybe we can do better."
+) instantiates "make an initial guess" as "randomly assign fires to clusters", "improve it" as "reassign based on proximity", and "not good enough" as "assignments are still changing, so maybe we can do better."